Mail Lists

 4. Click the Save button.

-5. Click the Criteria tab.
+5. Click the Criteria Groups tab.

 6. Click the Create Group button and select To Add Patrons to a Mail List.